 IRS Master File and Tax Transcript Services

 Some taxpayers have a sense that the IRS collects and maintains exhaustive records concerning the tax filings, informational returns, and other documents submitted by the taxpayer to the government agency.
 While taxpayers may have a general sense that these records are available somewhere at the IRS, they often lack the practical experience needed to track down and obtain a tax transcript.
 Even if the individual taxpayer is able to obtain the documents or information contained in an account transcript, tax transcript, TXMOD Series transcripts it is highly likely that he or she will need assistance interpreting and applying the document to the specific matter.
 Ted Kleinman is a CPA who can help taxpayers address an array of issues including individual tax returns, offshore account disclosure, and IRS collections actions.
 Ted can also use the information found in a taxpayer’s master file to perform due diligence regarding a financial transaction by a business or individual.
-To discuss how Ted can assist with obtaining, interpreting, and applying your tax transcript data to your matter, call (541) 923-0903 or contact Ted and U.S. Tax Help today.
+To discuss how Ted can assist with obtaining, interpreting, and applying your tax transcript data to your matter, schedule an appointment or contact Ted and U.S. Tax Help today.

 Why Are Tax Transcripts Useful in Resolving IRS and Other Disputes?